We use cookies to personalize content and to analyze our traffic. Please decide if you are willing to accept cookies from our website.

 • Background about EFSim's work with schools in West Yorkshire

-• Discussion around importance of uncovering masking students with objective screenings
+• Discussion around the importance of uncovering masking students with objective screenings

-• Prevalence of mild executive dysfunction in general population
+• Prevalence of mild executive dysfunction in the general population

-• Discussion around tracking progress of executive functioning interventions
+• Discussion around tracking the progress of executive functioning interventions

 • Questions and answers